imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### Currently Reading

-- [Processing: 100 Comics That Got Me Through It], by Tara Booth
-- [San Francisco Poems], by Lawrence Felinghetti
+- [My Favorite Thing is Monsters], by Emil Ferris
 - [The Journey of Crazy Horse: A Lakota History], by Joseph M. Marshall III

 ### 2026

+- [San Francisco Poems], by Lawrence Felinghetti
+- [Processing: 100 Comics That Got Me Through It], by Tara Booth
 - [Much Ado About Nothing: Revised Edition], by William Shakespeare
 - [Hamlet: Revised Edition], by William Shakespeare